Yura-63/Yura-63/README.md

 - 👋 Hi, I’m Yura.
 - 👀 I’m interested in C ++ programming language.
 - 🌱 I’m currently learning on my own.
-- 💞️ I’m looking to collaborate on with people who can teach or suggest.
+- 💞️ I’m looking to collaborate on with people who can teach or prompt.
 - 📫 My telegram @Yury_Moi

 <!---